Frequently Asked Questions

 When you live on campus, the university isn’t just where you attend class.
 It’s your neighborhood!
 It’s way more than just a place to live!

-No. You will be issued a separate four-digit PIN number that is tied to your ID card and building assignment for door access.
-For more information about changing or setting your PIN number; go to OneCard Door Access.
+During check-in, our staff will ask you for a four-digit PIN number.
+This PIN number is tied to your ID card and building assignment for door access.

 If you forget your PIN, for security reasons we cannot look it up for you.
 It will have to be re-set and a new number selected.
 Please do not share your card or PIN number with others.
 This compromises safety for everyone in the building.
 Intentionally doing so may subject you to disciplinary action.